 Additionally, if your original ring uses bluff or glued diamonds (which are cheaper than larger diamonds), the repair will be pricier than a composite diamond ring with another setting technique.

-Morgan Jewelers White Gold Composite Diamond Marquise Ring
+Morgan Jewelers Composite Diamond Marquise Ring in White Gold

 There’s a subtly fluid feel to this eye-catching ring with its five milgrain-lined marquise shape-stones that each feature several beautiful diamonds.
 The white gold ring has a total diamond weight of 0.05 carats.